-- 1180.
-The number of people riding a forklift will be limited to the seating capacity. - 1181.
-Overloading or unsafe loading of trucks and trailers is prohibited. - Truck and tractor operators must reduce speed and sound alarm when approaching persons, doorways, passageways, corners, or places where persons are likely to step out.
-Posted speed restrictions must be observed. - 1182.
-Pushing any truck when the load obstructs the view is prohibited. - 1183.
+- 1183.
 Riding on trailer couplings is prohibited. - 1184.
 When handling trucks on elevators, employees must see that truck and load have sufficient clearance and are properly secured before elevators are set in motion. - 1185.
 Employees are prohibited from riding up or down on the tines of lift truck forks. - 1186.
 Employees are prohibited from standing on or working from a platform on a forklift truck or similar device unless the platform is of an approved design and is secured. - 1187.
 Always look in both directions before crossing platforms or trucking spaces.
-Crossing closely in front of moving trucks or tractors is prohibited. - 1188.
+Crossing closely in front of moving trucks or tractors is prohibited.

+- 1188.
 When trucks and trailers are coupled or uncoupled, hands must be kept clear of the coupling devices. - 1189.
-Place a red flag 12" square (day) or red light visible 500 feet (night) on end of material that extends 3 feet or more beyond end of truck. - 1190.
-A self-propelled truck controlled by an employee on foot should always be moved away from the operator except when necessary to back out or when otherwise advised by the equipment manufacturer's written instructions.
-In the event such an exception requires an employee to lead a self-propelled truck, that employee must follow the manufacturer's instructions and must stand or walk to the side of the truck's path and out of danger.
+Place a red flag 12" square (day) or red light visible 500 feet (night) on end of material that extends 3 feet or more beyond end of truck. - 1191.

-- 1191.
 Before a tractor or forklift enters a truck, trailer, or railway car, the operator must know that the equipment is secured against movement and that the floor is in safe condition. - 1192.
-Operators of forklift trucks must: - [1] Keep the forks centered on the frame and as far apart as possible for the load to be handled. - [2] Insert the forks under the load fully so the load is in contact with the back rest or the vertical part of the forks, and the weight of the load is centered over the forks. - [3] Move with the load tilted back so it will not pitch forward in case of a sudden stop. - [4] Move, either loaded or empty, with the forks as low as possible.
-Place forks in their lowest position when not in use. - [5] If the load obstructs forward view, travel with the load trailing if on level ground.
-Move loaded forklift trucks up or down ramps with the load up the grade. - [6] Secure loose material, oddly shaped material, bulky, or loads to prevent shifting or toppling while in motion.
-Forklift trucks should not be used to handle loads that cannot be properly secured or safely handled. - [7] Avoid obstructions or rough places in floor, pavement, or road. - [8] Never exceed the load rated capacity of a forklift truck. - [9] Never attempt to modify a forklift truck to lift a load that is too heavy or could affect its safety. - [10] Operate forklift trucks at a safe speed in accordance with the environment, conditions, and the load transported. - 1193.
-Before leaving a forklift truck, tractor, or other equipment unattended for any reason, employees must see that controls are neutralized, power is shut off, and brakes are set.
-If the truck or tractor is parked on an incline, wheels must be blocked.
-Trucks, tractors, or other equipment must be left clear of tracks. - 1194.
-Employees placing cars on transfer tables or turntables must know that tracks are properly lined for movement, table is secured, and ground personnel are clear.
+Operators of forklift trucks must: - (a) Keep the forks centered on the frame and as far apart as possible for the load to be handled. - (b) Insert the forks under the load fully so the load is in contact with the back rest or the vertical part of the forks, and the weight of the load is centered over the forks. - (c) Move with the load tilted back so it will not pitch forward in case of a sudden stop. - (d) Move, either loaded or empty, with the forks as low as possible.
+Place forks in their lowest position when not in use. - (e) If the load obstructs forward view, travel with the load trailing if on level ground.
+Move loaded forklift trucks up or down ramps with the load up the grade. - (f) Secure loose material, oddly shaped material, bulky, or loads to prevent shifting or toppling while in motion.
+Forklift trucks should not be used to handle loads that cannot be properly secured or safely handled. - (g) Avoid obstructions or rough places in floor, pavement, or road. - (h) Never exceed the load rated capacity of a forklift truck. - (i) Never attempt to modify a forklift truck to lift a load that is too heavy or could affect its safety. - (j) Operate forklift trucks at a safe speed in accordance with the environment, conditions, and the load transported.